Treatments linked to the development of second cancers

 The risk gets higher with higher drug doses, longer treatment time, and higher dose-intensity (meaning that more drug is given over a short period of time).
 Studies have shown that leukemia risk begins to rise about 2 years after treatment with alkylating agents, becomes highest after 5 to 10 years, and then declines.
 Alkylating agents often cause MDS first, which then progresses into an acute leukemia.

-MDS and leukemia that develop after treatment with alkylating agents can be hard to treat and tends to have a poor outcome.
+MDS and leukemia that develop after treatment with alkylating agents can be hard to treat and tend to have a poor outcome.
 Often,

 The chemo drug cisplatin is not an alkylating agent, but it attacks cancer cells in much the same way.
 Cisplatin seems to increase the risk of leukemia, too.
 This leukemia is hard to treat and tends to have a poor outcome, much like the leukemia linked to the alkylating agents.
 But the risk of developing leukemia after treatment with cisplatin is not as great as with the alkylating agents.